 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We noted no deficiencies that we consider to be significant deficiencies.
+We noted one deficiency that we consider to be a significant deficiency, see Finding 2011-1.